JoeyBlount/PAC-Pro/README.md

 ## About This Project

 <!-- About this project text below -->
-<p>PAC Pro is a web program which aims replaces the analog way invoicing that our client is currently using with a digital system.
+<p>PAC Pro is a web program which aims to replace the analog way of invoicing that our client is currently using with a digital system.
 This program will help streamline invoice processing and help automatically generate profits after controllables based on the data.
-No more needing to juggle stacks of paper looking for a specific invoice and long wait times to see how store performing.
+No more needing to juggle stacks of paper looking for a specific invoice and long wait times to see how stores are performing.
 The custom program mirrors the familiar paper based process allowing minimal retraining and simplicity for non-tech savvy staff members.</p>

 ### Built with
 <!-- List tools used for this project -->